Raghav-S-Kurup/useless_project_temp/README.md

-# [Loaf-o-Meter] 🎯
+# Loaf-o-Meter 🎯

 ## Basic Details
-### Team Name: [Kurup Family]
+### Team Name: Kurup Family

 ### Team Members
-- Member 2: [Raghav S Kurup] - [ Model Engineering College]
+- Member 1: Raghav S Kurup - Model Engineering College
-- Member 3: [Madhav R] - [ Model Engineering College]
+- Member 2: Madhav R - Model Engineering College

 ### Project Description
-[Loaf-o-Meter is a playful AI-powered web application that judges how perfectly a cat has achieved legendary "loaf" pose.
-Users upload a cat , and the app uses an image-analysis API to examine cat's posture, paws, tail, head position, and facial expression before awarding it a score out of 10.]
+Loaf-o-Meter is a playful AI-powered web application that judges how perfectly a cat has achieved legendary "loaf" pose.
+Users upload a cat , and the app uses an image-analysis API to examine cat's posture, paws, tail, head position, and facial expression before awarding it a score out of 10.

 ### The Problem (that doesn't exist)
-[How can we turn the simple act of judging whether a cat is "loafing" into a fun, interactive experince?]
+How can we turn the simple act of judging whether a cat is "loafing" into a fun, interactive experince?

 ### The Solution (that nobody asked for)
-[It takes the extremely important task of judging cats loaf and gives it the scientific treatment it absolutely does not deserve.]
+It takes the extremely important task of judging cats loaf and gives it the scientific treatment it absolutely does not deserve.

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [HTML, Java Script, CSS]
+- HTML, Java Script, CSS
-- [React.js,Node.js,Vite]
+- React.js,Node.js,Vite
-- [Open AI SDK, React]
+- Open AI SDK, React
-- [VS Code,Git&Git hub]
+- VS Code,Git&Git hub

 ### Implementation
 For Software:
 # Installation
-[npm install]
+npm install

 # Run
-[npm run]
+npm run

 ### Project Documentation
 For Software: